MicrosoftDocs/windows-itpro-docs/windows/configuration/start-layout-xml-desktop.md

 Use `Choice=DesktopBridgeSubscription` on devices running Windows 10, version 1803, that have Office 365 preinstalled.
 This will set the heading of the Office suite of tiles to **Office 365**, to highlight the Office 365 apps that you've made available on the device.

-Use `Choice=DesktopBridge` on devices running versions of Windows 10 earlier than version 1803, and on devices shipping with Activation for Office (AFO) Perpetual.
+Use `Choice=DesktopBridge` on devices running versions of Windows 10 earlier than version 1803, and on devices shipping with [perpetual licenses for Office](https://blogs.technet.microsoft.com/ausoemteam/2017/11/30/choosing-the-right-office-version-for-your-customers/).
 This will set the heading of the Office suite of tiles to **Create**.

 For more information, see [Customize the Office suite of tiles](https://docs.microsoft.com/windows-hardware/customize/desktop/customize-start-layout#customize-the-office-suite-of-tiles).